SarahAbuirmeileh/Express-TodoApp/guideline.md

-# Express Application using Typescript
+# Express Application using Typescript Tutorial

-In this simple tutorial we will take a detailed gide to build robust Express Application using Typescript.
+In this simple tutorial we will take a detailed guide to build robust Express Application using Typescript.
 The tutorial is divided into sections, each section has some steps.

 ## Section 1 : Install Requirements
 To be able to create this Application you have to install some dependencies, follow these steps :